jeffpk62/speech-to-text-icp/custom-upgrade.md

 ## Upgrading a custom acoustic model
 {: #upgradeAcoustic}

-Follow these steps to upgrade a custom acoustic model:
+Follow these steps to upgrade a custom acoustic model.
+If the custom acoustic model was trained with a custom language model, you must perform two extra upgrade steps where indicated.

+1.  *If the custom acoustic model was trained with a custom language model,* you must first upgrade the custom language model to the latest version of the base model.
+For more information, see [Upgrading a custom language model](#upgradeLanguage).

 1. Ensure that the custom acoustic model is in either the `ready` or the `available` state.
 You can check a model's status by using the `GET /v1/acoustic_customizations/{customization_id}` method.
 If the model's state is `ready`, upgrade the model before training it on its latest data.

-1. If the custom acoustic model was trained with a custom language model, you must first upgrade the custom language model to the latest version of the base model.
-For more information, see [Upgrading a custom language model](#upgradeLanguage).
-You then specify the customization IDs of both the custom acoustic and custom language models with the upgrade method in the following step.

 1. Upgrade the custom acoustic model by using the `POST /v1/acoustic_customizations/{customization_id}/upgrade_model` method: